 Emergency contraception (EC) is available in Albania: LNG EC is included in national policies for family planning but is only available for purchase from pharmacies and is not provided for free or reimbursed by social security.
 Since mid 2017 UPA EC is also available.

 |Female population aged 15-49||Median age at first sexual intercourse||Mean age at birth of first child||Total fertility rate||% use of modern contraceptive methods|

 Accessibility & prescription status

-In Albania, LNG EC is available by prescription from pharmacies.
-However, although regulations dictate that a prescription is mandatory in order to purchase LNG EC, anecdotal data suggests that, as long as it is in stock, LNG EC is often sold without a prescription from pharmacies.
-UPA EC is not available in Albania.
+In Albania, since mid 2017 LNG EC is available without prescription from pharmacies.
+Until then, regulations dictated that a prescription was mandatory in order to purchase LNG EC, although anecdotal data suggested that LNG EC was often sold without a prescription.
+UPA EC is available without prescription in Albania since mid 2017.

-Physicians are the sole health care professionals who are authorized to prescribe LNG EC.
+Physicians are the sole health care professionals who are authorised to prescribe LNG EC.

 |Type of EC||Approximate Cost||Brand(s) Available|

 Currently, Postinor-2 is the only EC brand available in Albania as there is a stock out of NorLevo in the country for unknown reasons.
 The cost of LNG EC is not reimbursed or covered by social security in Albania.

 Family Planning Protocols were introduced in 2009 by the Albanian Ministry of Health.
 While these protocols do reference EC, they do not outline the different types of EC available.